Wachet auf, ruft uns die Stimme, BWV 140: 6

 The sixth movement, "Mein Freund ist mein!"
 (My Friend is mine!), is another duet for soprano and bass with obbligato oboe.
 This duet, like the third movement, is a love duet between the soprano Soul and the bass Jesus.
-Gardiner notes that Bach uses the means of "contemporary operatic love-duets in his use of chains of suspensions and parallel thirds and sixths".
+Gardiner notes that Bach echoes the means of "contemporary operatic love-duets in his use of chains of suspensions and parallel thirds and sixths".
 Dürr describes it as giving "expression to the joy of the united pair", showing a "relaxed mood" in "artistic intensity".

 7

 The closing chorale, "Gloria sei dir gesungen" (Let Gloria be sung to You), is a four-part setting of the third verse of the hymn.
 The high pitch of the melody is doubled by a violino piccolo an octave higher, representing the bliss of the "heavenly Jerusalem".

 Evaluation

 The Bach scholar Klaus Hofmann sees the cantata as one of the composer's "most beautiful, most mature and, at the same time, most popular sacred cantatas".
 Dürr notes that the cantata, especially the duets in a unity of "earthly happiness in love and heavenly bliss", are an expression of Christian mysticism in art.
 William G. Whittaker wrote: "It is a cantata without weaknesses, without a dull bar, technically, emotionally and spiritually of the highest order, its sheer perfection and its boundless imagination rouse one's wonder time and time again."